 One of the major drivers for the growth of the global last mile delivery market is the inflow of heavy investments from venture capitalists.
 Within a few years of its emergence, this market has witnessed a monumental increase in the number of start-ups, which are receiving funding from several venture capitalists, in order to expand their business.
-Due to these factors, the market is expected to grow, at a CAGR of 20.3% during the forecast period (2020–2030), to reach $117.9 billion by 2030.
+Due to these factors, the market is expected to grow at a CAGR of 20.3% during the forecast period (2020–2030), to reach $117.9 billion by 2030.

 The last mile delivery market is classified into B2C and business-to-business (B2B), on the basis of service.
 Of these, the B2C bifurcation is expected to experience faster growth during the forecast period.
 The growth of B2C services is attributed to the changing consumer purchasing behavior, growth in the adoption of organized and omnichannel retailing, and increasing technical knowledge regarding the use of smartphone apps and online platforms.
 Moreover, with a continuous increase in the global middle-class population, coupled with the expanding internet penetration, e-commerce and logistics companies have witnessed an increase in the demand to deliver products, even to consumers in remote locations.